 Where do we go from here?

-Therefore, a life settlement as an investment play is most logically, strongly skewed to a buy and hold strategy only.
+A life settlement as an investment play is most logically, strongly skewed to a buy and hold strategy only.

-Therefore ,how do you “value” a financial instrument that may never “trade” again and may have no identical direct or sufficiently similar proxy for comparison?
+Therefore, how do you “value” a financial instrument that may never “trade” again and may have no identical direct or sufficiently similar proxy for comparison?

 The short answer is of course that the industry continues to evolve on this issue.
-It seems not that long ago that the eminent Deloitte-University of Connecticut 2005 Actuarial Perspective on Value used among other things a “Finance Theory” approach which was essentially a discounted cash flow calculation based on a “Life Expectancy” date i.e. a fixed term duration.
-Prior to that there was the old ASB ruling that life policies could only be held at the lesser of their surrender value or cost.
+It seems not that long ago that the eminent Deloitte-University of Connecticut 2005 Actuarial Perspective on Value used among other things a “Finance Theory” approach which was essentially a discounted cash flow calculation based on a “Life Expectancy” date i.e. a fixed-term duration.
+Prior to that, there was the old ASB ruling that life policies could only be held at the lesser of their surrender value or cost.
 This now seems almost like a “stone age” approach.

-One solution of course is to use the “cost” method and simply accumulate the original purchase price plus any premiums paid along the way.
+One solution, of course, is to use the “cost” method and simply accumulate the original purchase price plus any premiums paid along the way.
 This makes cost accounting upon collection of the benefit quite simple.
-You must fully realise however, that despite your intention to hold the policy to maturity, if you ever needed or wanted to re-sell it, the realisation price may bear no similarity to your accounting value.
+You must fully realise, however, that despite your intention to hold the policy to maturity, if you ever needed or wanted to re-sell it, the realisation price may bear no similarity to your accounting value.

 The second popular method that “tries” to equate “fair value” is to use a probabilistic valuation methodology.
 This method needs to use a Mortality Table (Which one do I use?) as well as make a number of assumptions like discount rates (Which one do I use as there may be no sale with directly comparable results as mine?).
 Obviously the output is only as good as the assumptions that have been made.